Finite generators for countable group actions in the Borel and Baire category settings: Finite generators in the case of -compact spaces

-Let $\mu$ be the unique measure on $LO$ defined by $\mu(V_{(F,<)}) = {1 \over n!}$, where $(F,<)$ is a finite linearly ordered subset of $\N$ of cardinality $n$ and $V_{(F,<)}$ is the set of all linear orderings of $\N$ extending the order $<$ on $F$.
-As shown in \cite{GW}, $\mu$ is the unique invariant measure for the action of $G$ on $LO$ and $\mu(X) = 0$.
-Thus there is no $G$-invariant Borel probability measure on $X$ and hence, by the above theorem, $X$ admits a Borel $32$-generator. \end{example}
+Let $\mu$ be the unique measure on $LO$ defined by $\mu(V_{(F,<_F)}) = {1 \over n!}$, where $(F,<_F)$ is a finite linearly ordered subset of $\N$ of cardinality $n$ and $V_{(F,<_F)}$ is the set of all linear orderings of $\N$ extending the order $<_F$ on $F$.
+It is not hard to check (shown in \cite{GW}) that $\mu$ is the unique invariant measure for the action of $G$ on $LO$ and $\mu(Y) = 0$.
+Thus, there is no $G$-invariant Borel probability measure on $Y$ and hence, by \cref{sigma-compact compressible => finite generator}, $Y$ admits a $32$-generator.
+However, as pointed out by Todor Tsankov and the referee, $LO$ (and hence also $Y$) already has an obvious $2$-generator: namely, the partition generated by the set $\set{x \in LO : 0 <_x 1}$.

+Nevertheless, we can modify this example to make the application of \cref{sigma-compact compressible => finite generator} more fruitful by considering multiple relations instead of just one.
+For example, for $n \ge 1$, let $LO_n$ be the set of all $n$-tuples of linear orderings of $\N$ with the ordering relation symbols $<^0, <^1, ..., <^{n-1}$, and, as before, consider the natural (logic) action of $G$ on $LO_n$; this can be modeled as the coordinatewise (diagonal) action of $G$ on $LO_n := LO^n$, i.e. $g (x_0,x_1,...,x_{n-1}) = (gx_0,gx_1,...,gx_{n-1})$.
+The Polish $G$-space $LO_n$ has an obvious $2^n$-generator: namely, the partition generated by the sets $\set{x \in LO_n : 0 <^i_x 1}$, $i<n$.
+However, letting $X = LO^n \setminus DLO^n$, we again see that it is $G$-invariant and $\sigma$-compact.
+Moreover, $X$ does not admit an invariant probability measure because otherwise, one of the sets of the form $LO^i \times Y \times LO^{n-i-1}$ would have positive measure, so the pushforward measure under the projection onto the $i^\text{th}$ coordinate would be a nontrivial finite invariant measure on $Y$, but we argued above that such a measure does not exist.
+Thus, by \cref{sigma-compact compressible => finite generator}, $X$ has a $32$-generator, which gives us something new when $n > 5$. \end{example}